logan-barsell/CooperAI-assessment/README.md

 # Welcome
-Welcome to the Cooper AI Tech Challenges
+👋 Welcome to the Cooper AI Tech Challenge! 🚀

 ## Prerequisites
 You need to following installed on your machine: